snusnu/substation/README.md

 The contract further specifies that every action must return an instance of either `Substation::Response::Success` or `Substation::Response::Failure`.
-Again, arbitrary data can be associated with any kind of response, and will be available in `response.data`.
+Again, arbitrary data can be associated with any kind of response, and will be available in `response.output`.
 To indicate wether invoking the action was successful or not, you can use `response.success?`.
 In addition to that, `response.request` contains the request object used to invoke the action.